charlesjban/ecolo_works/README.md

 # ecolo_works
-A small collection of programs for network creation and analysis from correlation tables
+A small collection of programs which creates networks for analysis, from variable-variable correlation coefficient tables

-This currently being created for a Univeristy project Please see individual .README.md files for full functionality of each program.
+Please see individual .README.md files for full functionality of each program.

-Programs are currently under construction and will be added as completed

 **NetworkCreate.py:**